Over 75 farm animals reside at the Homestead, not including all the wild ducks and geese that fly in and out.

 The homestead is home to several horses, a miniature horse, five ponies, and a miniature donkey.

 We hope you will come visit all of the residents here at the Homestead.
-They are always happy to entertain and meet you!
+They are always happy to meet and entertain you!

 Interested in ‘adopting’ one (or several) of our animals to help with their feed and care costs?